Learn to recognize and stop potential fraud on your site by familiarizing yourself with some easy checks and balances.

 - Do the same thing with the phone number, if the result is a business listing, or doesn't seem to match up at all with the cardholders name, it's likely not legitimate.

 - Call the number and ask for the cardholder by name.
 Any balks or questions and you've likely got a fraudulent transaction.

 For In-Store Pickup orders, verify the card and the ID of the person picking up the order.
 Do not allow a product to leave the store with someone who is not the listed cardholder.

 One important way to avoid being a victim of online fraud is to learn to spot the signs of a fraudulent order.
 Here's a list of some things that should make your “fraud radar” kick in:

 - Huge dollar amount or repeats of high dollar items.

-- Forks, electronics, and group sets are common targets.
+- Forks, electronics, car racks, and group sets are common targets.

 - Unusable or incorrect billing phone number.

 - Unrecognizable or illogical city or street names in billing or shipping address.